MeaCulpitt/OmniRoute/README.md

 * **Oracle of Availability:** The validator's role in governing consensus-based outage detection and weight re-balancing.

 ### 4. [Business Logic & Market Rationale](./BUSINESS_LOGIC.md)
-* **The $180B Opportunity:** Why decentralized intelligence is the only solution for the global information gap.
+* **The $180B Opportunity:** Why decentralized intelligence is the only solution for the global logistics information gap.
 * **The Alpha Token Model:** How we shift logistics from a "Software Expense" to a yield-bearing "Capital Asset" for enterprises.

 ### 5. [Go-To-Market Strategy](./GTM_STRATEGY.md)